ConceptCodes/ai-order-entry/README.md

 # AI Fast Food Order Entry Voice Agent

 This project implements a conversational AI voice agent designed specifically for taking food orders at a fast-food restaurant.
 It leverages LangGraph for managing the conversation flow and interacts with a database for menu information and order persistence.
+And once the order is confirmed the agent returns a draft order object that can be used to send the order to a third-party service or store it in a database.

 ## Architecture

-The agent's logic is built using LangGraph's `StateGraph`, defined primarily in [`src/agent/graph.ts`](agent/graph.ts).
+The agent's logic is built using LangGraph's `StateGraph`, defined primarily in [`src/agent/graph.ts`](src/agent/graph.ts).

-*   **State Management:** The conversation's state is tracked using [`AgentStateAnnotation`](agent/state.ts), which includes messages, the current draft order, database query results, and internal flow control flags.
-Configuration details like `businessName` or `language` are passed via [`ConfigurationAnnotation`](agent/state.ts).
+*   **State Management:** The conversation's state is tracked using [`AgentStateAnnotation`](src/agent/state.ts), which includes messages, the current draft order, database query results, and internal flow control flags.
+Configuration details like `businessName` or `language` are passed via [`ConfigurationAnnotation`](src/agent/state.ts).
-*   **Core Nodes:** The graph operates through distinct nodes, each representing a stage in the order process (constants defined in [`src/helpers/constants.ts`](helpers/constants.ts)):
+*   **Core Nodes:** The graph operates through distinct nodes, each representing a stage in the order process (constants defined in [`src/helpers/constants.ts`](src/helpers/constants.ts)):
     *   `WELCOME_MESSAGE`: Greets the user and initiates the order.
     *   `AUDIO_INPUT`: Captures the user's spoken input.
     *   `PARSE_INTENT`: Analyzes the user's input to determine their goal (e.g., add item, modify order, confirm).